nicolemrhh/LAB2/README.md

 node_modules and .env are excluded using .gitignore.

 Database must be created in MySQL with the required students and courses tables.

+Conclusion:

+While building this project, I faced challenges with route configuration, MySQL schema setup, and Git identity errors.
+Debugging Postman responses taught me to carefully check controllers and routes.
+Overall, I learned the importance of clean structure, debugging with logs, and version control best practices when developing APIs.
+Also to be strict in checking the variables created, to make sure everything is in flow according to the steps and requirements given